 |6.
 Evaluation – How to evaluate, celebrate, reflect on power and leadership, develop a habit of action|

-Although the Two-Day Training is intended primarily for leaders from member institutions, places on the course are normally available to leaders and potential leaders from non-member institutions for a fee.
-In 2017-18, some of these places were free thanks to a community grant from MK Community Foundation,which enabled an additional process of optional follow up activities for all trainees:
+Although the Two-Day Training is intended primarily for leaders from member institutions, places on the course are also available to leaders and potential leaders from non-member institutions for a fee.
+In 2017-18, some of these places were subsidised by a community grant from MK Community Foundation,which enabled an additional process of optional follow up activities for all trainees:

-- Action Learning Sets ending with final short presentation in the last session
+- Three Action Learning Sets ending with final short presentation in the last session

-It is hoped that free places will also be available in 2018-19, pending a bit to MK Community Foundation.
+It is hoped that free places will also be available in 2018-19, pending a bid to MK Community Foundation.